nybell/non-add-paper/README.md

 - `07b-figure2.R`
 - `07c-figure3.R`

-The first script collates all the result files from all the model runs (synthetic phenotypes) into two tables for plotting.
+The first script collates all the result files (found in `/results/model_out/` from all the model runs (synthetic phenotypes) into two tables for plotting.
 These can be found at:
 - `/data/fig_data/fig2_data_aug2025.xlsx`
 - `/data/fig_data/fig3b_data_aug2025.xlsx`